A potted history of the naming of the region and its towns and villages

 The name Occitania itself is a historical reference to a large part of southern France where several different versions of Occitan French (‘les langues d’oc’) were spoken, right up to the nineteenth century.

-But despite the fact that ‘òc’ means ‘YES’ in the langue d’oc, many true Languedocians are joining the Catalans in saying NO, disappointed at the spreading around and watering down of their own particular Occitan identity.
+However, despite the fact that ‘òc’ means ‘YES’ in the langue d’oc, many true Languedocians are joining the Catalans in saying NO, disappointed at the spreading around and watering down of their own particular Occitan identity.

 Given the strong regional identity of the Roussillon, French Catalonia, it was never going to slip easily into a new name, particularly one with no reference to ‘Catalan’.
 In the words of the song…. there may be trouble ahead.